Milind018/Redshift-Classifier/docs/source/Getting_Started.md

 ## Installation

-This repository includes an ensemble machine learning classification method for GRB redshifts from X-ray data.
-It allows for the inclusion of the M-estimator with a custom weight cutoff for outliers, Multivariate Imputation by Chained Equations (MICE), Synthetic Minority Over-sampling Technique (SMOTE) balancing, and a chosen redshift cutoff between high- and low-z GRBs, in accordance with the procedure described in [https://arxiv.org/abs/2408.08763](https://arxiv.org/abs/2408.08763).
+This repository includes an ensemble machine-learning (ML) classification method for GRB classification based on redshift using X-ray data.
+It allows for the inclusion of the M-estimator with custom weight cutoff to remove outliers, Multivariate Imputation by Chained Equations (MICE) to impute missing variables, Synthetic Minority Over-sampling Technique (SMOTE) balancing to balance the dataset, and a chosen redshift cutoff to define high- and low-redshift GRBs, in accordance with the procedure described in [https://arxiv.org/abs/2408.08763](https://arxiv.org/abs/2408.08763).
 The app can be run locally with custom settings based on users' specific requirements.

 To set up the project and ensure all dependencies are installed, ensure that you have access to
 * **R** (version >= 4.3.2) with RStudio